Abiotics In The Rainforest

 4. Soil: The Foundation of Rainforest Life

 Rainforest soils are surprisingly nutrient-poor despite the incredible biomass they support.
 The rapid decomposition rates, fueled by high temperatures and humidity, quickly recycle organic matter, but the nutrients are often leached out by heavy rainfall.
-This leads to a thin layer of topsoil rich in organic matter, while the underlying subsoil is often less fertile.
+On top of that, this leads to a thin layer of topsoil rich in organic matter, while the underlying subsoil is often less fertile.
 The nutrient cycle in rainforests is highly efficient, with nutrients being quickly absorbed by plants and quickly recycled through decomposition.
 Mycorrhizal fungi play a crucial role in this process, forming symbiotic relationships with plant roots, enhancing nutrient uptake.
 The physical properties of the soil, such as its texture, structure, and drainage, also affect plant growth and water availability.

 5. Atmosphere: Composition and Climate